Today’s Bible reading and an excerpt

 Suggestions for action

-Dorothy Day’s radical views and uncompromising caused her grief and trouble.
+Dorothy Day’s radical views and uncompromising attitude caused her grief and trouble.
 But her long loneliness, as she called it, made her faith deep and her influence wide.
 What is it that you must do?